-If you want to get more power, Westinghouse’s iGen range are parallel capable.
+If you want to get more power, Westinghouse’s iGen range is parallel capable.
 So, if you have another iGen and the Westinghouse parallel cable, you can increase the power output.
 The front panel has two 120-volts outlets and two standard USB sockets.

-At 46.3 pounds (21 Kg) a with a sturdy carry handle, this is portable enough for one person to move it around.
+At 46.3 pounds (21 Kg) with a sturdy carry handle, this is portable enough for one person to move it around.
 The iGen2200 is incredibly quiet, at only 52 dB, about the same as a normal conversation at home.

 - Starting 2200W – Continuous 1800W